ExtremeFLOW/neko/doc/pages/case-file.md

 currently implemented.

 1. `none`, no transformation is applied.
-2. `boundinx_box`, the boundary mesh is transformed to fit inside a box defined by `box_min` and `box_max`.
+2. `bounding_box`, the boundary mesh is transformed to fit inside a box defined by `box_min` and `box_max`.
 The box is defined by two vectors of 3 reals each.
 The `keep_aspect_ratio` keyword can be used to keep the aspect ratio of the boundary mesh.